 7. Hands-On or Activity-Oriented Learning (working actively to learn a concept such as math manipulatives or a science activity)

 8. Explicit instruction. (teaching in small steps, guided practice, and independent practice)

-For more information about effective teaching strategies, visit (broken link) at the National Dissemination Center for Students with Disabilities where you will find a summary and links to the strategies.
+For more information about effective teaching strategies, visit the National Dissemination Center for Students with Disabilities where you will find a summary and links to resources.

 Hattie, J. (2009).
 Visible learning: A synthesis of over 800 meta-analyses relating to achievement.
 New York: Rutledge.